 This counts for work too.
 Don’t be pressured into agreeing to do overtime or work extra hours if you don’t want to.
 If you’re already stressed and struggling to fit everything in, think about whether the extra money is actually worth it.

 Whether it’s getting a cleaner or asking family members to do the school run once a week, don’t be too proud to ask for help.
 And if your husband doesn’t share the load with you go and give him a kick up the arse!
 You both go to work, so you both have to share the childcare and housework.

 Whether it’s socialising with your friends or other school mums, or joining some parenting groups online, I urge you to talk to fellow working mums.
 I guarantee everyone feels the same and has the same struggles, and everyone feels like they are going a little bit crazy most of the time.
+You will quickly realise that you’re not a bad mum and everyone faces the same working mother guilt.
 It might not help you to sort your life out but it will make you realise you’re not the only one who finds it all too much to balance sometimes.

 And if all else fails…

 It won’t get the housework done or get you all out of the house on time in the mornings, but it will help you forget about it all for a bit!